eplieF12/issoee/README.md

 is created the first time the user signs in.
 The login page checks for the record and inserts it when missing.
 Ensure the `users` table exists in your Supabase project with Row Level Security enabled for authenticated users.
+If a profile already exists, the login page uses the stored `user_type` to route the user to the correct dashboard, ignoring the selected option on the form.